Why Are My Dog’s Nails Splitting?

 0

-Split, torn, peeling, or broken nails can occur at any age, and they’re no fun for dogs who limp in pain, bleed, lick, or chew their damaged nails, or simply hurt.
+Dog nails splitting, tearing, peeling, or breaking can occur at any age, and they’re no fun for dogs who limp in pain, bleed, lick, or chew their damaged nails, or simply hurt.
 Split nails disrupt a dog’s coordination, interfere with walks and play dates, and can become infected.
 For an overview of the best treatment of nail splits and infections, see “Broken or Split Nails,” WDJ December 2022.
 Here’s how to help prevent this problem from happening in the first place.

 Keep those nails trimmed